Timoteij: History

 Timoteij participated in the Swedish Melodifestivalen 2010 with their debut single "Kom" written by Karl Eurén, Gustav Eurén and Niklas Arn.
 "Kom" finished first in the third semi-final of "Melodifestivalen" and fifth in the national final.

 They participated again in Melodifestivalen 2012 with their single "Stormande hav".
 However, they failed to make it to the finals.
-In Spring 2014, Johanna Pettersson left the group to focus on a dancing career.

-In 2014, Johanna Pettersson left the band turning Timoteij into a trio."
+In Spring 2014, Pettersson left the band to focus on her dancing career, turning Timoteij into a trio."
 Their first single as a trio was "Wildfire".

-In 2015 Bodil, Elina and Cecilia, along with Cecilia's brother Charles Kallin performed as backup singers and guitarists for fellow Swedish singer Erika Selin in Eurosong 2015 with "Break Me Up", coming third overall in the Final 5.
+In 2015, Bergström, Thorsell and Kallin, along with Kallin's brother Charles performed as backup singers and guitarists for fellow Swedish singer Erika Selin in Eurosong 2015 with "Break Me Up", coming third overall in the Final 5.

 Prior to breaking up in 2016, the trio released the EP Under Our Skin.

 Members

 Cecilia Kallin

 Born on 4 December 1991, she is from Falköping.
 In addition to being a vocalist in the band, she was also a guitarist.

 In 2015, Kallin participated in the national selection that selected the act to represent Ireland in the Eurovision Song Contest 2015 with the song "Break Me Up".
-Although credited mainly to Erika Selin, the performance also included Cecilia Kallin and her brother Charles Kallin as accompanying guitarists and backup vocalists.
+Although credited mainly to Erika Selin, the performance also included Kallin and her brother Charles as accompanying guitarists and backup vocalists.
 The song was picked as one of the Top 5 for the live show final held on 27 February 2015 on The Late Late Show.
 The song placed third overall in the selection process, with "Playing with Numbers" by Molly Sterling winning to represent Ireland.

-In 2018, Kallin released her first solo single "Runaway", accompanied by an official music video. followed by a second single "Don't You Wanna Know", which was released in the same year.
+In 2018, Kallin released her first solo single "Runaway", accompanied by an official music video, followed by a second single "Don't You Wanna Know", which was released in the same year.
 The song was co-written by Kallin herself, along with Tony Nilsson.
 Swedish production duo 528 featured her vocals in the song "Unfeather".